Serj-Sxhx/Vaults/01 Body of Work/About & Work  - Serj Hunt.md

 - and now apply the [Human Systems Methodology](https://www.notion.so/humsys/Values-Based-Social-Design-6397f7852775434982e363924d7e07e7) to my organisation City as a School.
 - I've lead workshops for ed-tech / future of work founders via [Transcend Network](https://transcend-network.com/) fellowship.
 - I previously run a 'Tools for Thought' and Pedagogy lab at [Paideia X Praxis](https://paideiaxpraxis.com/) which taught people how to use Notion and other tools for personal knowledge management
-- Hacking on A.I tools for self-directed learning using GPT-3 and other Language models at Vivid (Awaiting Reboot at City as a School)
+- Hacking on A.I tools for self-directed learning.
+See ARK(Coming Soon)
 - Co-designed and Led [Learning sprints](https://www.thelearningsprint.com/)
 - I'm also a huge proponent of lightning network & Bitcoin.